patkoch/iac_terraform_azure/vm/win11/README.md

 This validates the configuration file.
 The desired output can be seen in the picture above.

-Formate your Terraform configuration by using:
+Make sure your Terraform configuration files are in the desired format, by using:

 ```
 terraform fmt
 ```

-This takes care, that your files are formated properly.
+This takes care, that your files are formatted correctly.
 It will e.g. correct the shifting of your resource blocks.
-If e.g. a resource block was shifted, then the command returns the name of the file, which contains the resource block.
+If for example an adaption was made, then the command returns the name of the file, which was affected.

 E.g.: